Susseratal/database/README.md

         why must I break everything I touch?

         Added License

+        - [ ] Create user input functionality

 To Do:

-        - [ ] Create a functioning loop so that it can append to the table on any given run
+        - [ ] Fix the date feature so that it has the correct formatting?

-        - [ ] Create user input functionality

-        - [ ] Make the database correctly append the table instead of just changing the existing data